VPNs are, for many people and many situations, quickly becoming almost a necessity in 2021.

 In Surfshark’s case, its biggest selling point that sets it apart from its competitors is that you are allowed unlimited devices with a single account.
 Yes, you read that right.
 There is no limit to the number of devices you can use with Surfshark.

 This is especially impressive because ExpressVPN allows for only five devices, NordVPN allows for up to six, and CyberGhost seven devices.
-And it’s surprising how quickly that device count can get up there and wind up totaling more than seven devices when you include multiple phones, tablets, laptops, desktops, and smart TVs in the mix!
+And it’s surprising how quickly that device count can get up there and wind up totalling more than seven devices when you include multiple phones, tablets, laptops, desktops, and smart TVs in the mix!

 Unlike CyberGhost, which is described in the section below, SurfShark is more geared to the user who just wants a hassle-free VPN that works for the basics and doesn’t have a lot of (for that person) needless complications.